papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/chopsticks/overview.md

 --8<-- 'code/developer-tools/chopsticks/overview/terminal/fork-output.md'

-Now you can interact with the forked chains using the ports specified in the output.
+Now he can interact with his forked chains using the ports specified in the output.

 ## WebSocket Commands